kevinz1194/Heart-Continuous-Score/README.md

 Updated 8/22/2023: Make additional predictions on model with hemodynamics.

 Updated 10/8/2023: AUC, in addition to AIC, is used for model selection.
 An additional set of models without BNP is added.
 Gender and race disparities are examined as a sensitivity analysis.
 Non-informative censoring is examined.
 An additional mixed-effects model is added.
+A sensitivity analysis with a different temporal split is also added.

 ### 5. results_unblocked.Rmd